Questions and apprehensions are normal. The Toledo Centre staff can help.

 - Do not comment on weight or appearance.
 People with eating disorders usually have heard comments about weight or appearance many times before and your comment will either be ineffective, irritating or will lead to a battle.

-We encourage family involvement in the treatment.
+We encourage family involvement in the treatment process.
 The type and level of family involvement varies depending on the age of the program participant and their family circumstances.
 Family therapy is one of the cornerstones of treatment for nearly all program participants under the age of 18 or those who are older and living at home.
-From a practical perspective, parents or guardians are legally responsible for the their children who are less than 18 years old and we work with parents to assist in meeting therapeutic goals.
+From a practical perspective, parents or guardians are legally responsible for their children who are less than 18 years old and we work with parents to assist in meeting therapeutic goals.

 For program participants who are 18 years or older, we strongly encourage family involvement that may vary in intensity from simply providing information to more intensive family therapy meetings.
-A key point to our perspective is that neither parents nor the person suffering from the eating disorder should not be blamed.
+A key point to our perspective is that neither parents nor the person suffering from the eating disorder should be blamed.
 We see eating disorders in families that are otherwise extremely healthy and functional.
 We also see them appear in families that have other problems.
 Regardless, blame is counterproductive.
 We can schedule family meetings or therapy sessions regularly or periodically, according to the patient’s individual treatment plan.
 Each patient’s individual treatment plan may change over the course of treatment.